-The total number of New Shares which may be issued pursuant to Awards granted under the Plan shall not exceed 15% of the issued Shares of the Company (excluding any Shares held in treasury) on the day Shareholders approve the Plan, provided always that the total number of New Shares which may be issued pursuant to Awards granted under the Plan when aggregated with the aggregate number of Shares which may be granted under any other share plan or share option scheme shall not exceed any limits prescribed by the SGX-ST. Further details of the Plan can also be found on page 54 of the Directors' Statement.
+The total number of New Shares which may be issued pursuant to Awards granted under the Plan shall not exceed 15% of the issued Shares of the Company (excluding any Shares held in treasury) on the day shareholders approve the Plan, provided always that the total number of New Shares which may be issued pursuant to Awards granted under the Plan when aggregated with the aggregate number of Shares which may be granted under any other share plan or share option scheme shall not exceed any limits prescribed by the SGX-ST. Further details of the Plan can also be found on page 64 of the Directors' Statement.

-There were no Awards nor performance shares issued by the Company since the commencement of the performance share scheme on 30 April 2015.
+There were no Awards nor performance shares issued by the Company since the commencement of the Plan on 30 April 2015.

-(C) Accountability and Audit
+(C) ACCOUNTABILITY AND AUDIT